otis-ke/otis-ke/README.md

 - 👋 Hi, I’m @otis-ke
-- 👀 I’m a software engineering from kenya
+- 👀 I’m a software engineer from kenya
 - 🌱 I’m currently on web development  and software and ui/ux
 - 💞️ I’m looking to collaborate on  projects
 - 📫 How to reach me 😀